d4rkc0d3r/d4rkAvatarOptimizer/README.md

 None of the original assets will be changed so even if the optimizer fails your avatar is still safe!

 In addition to the selected optimizations there are some optimizations that are always performed:
 * Remove unused shape keys.
-Unused here means not visemes nor referenced in any animation in the fx layer.
+Unused here means not a viseme nor referenced in any animation in the fx layer.
 * Merge identical material slots on skinned meshes.
 * Add dummy animation to animator states that have no animation specified.
 * Remove illegal avatar components.